-Early in November Nick Puntikov, First Line CEO, together with 7 other experts from Japan, US, Canada, UK, Lithuania, Russia and Nigeria responded to a number of questions about newsworthy developments in their regions along with the latest regulatory changes.
-Interestingly enough, Nick was the only expert invited to participate – who is not a practicing attorney.
+Early in November Nick Puntikov, First Line CEO, together with 7 other experts from Japan, US, Canada, UK, Lithuania, and Nigeria responded to a number of questions about newsworthy developments in their regions along with the latest regulatory changes.
+Interestingly enough, Nick was the only expert invited to participate – who is not a practising attorney.

 This roundtable is one in a series of virtual round tables produced by CorporateLiveWire, a news site that provides business professionals and individuals in the corporate finance sector with information on the latest news and developments from around the globe.

 The following are three of the questions directed to Nick and his responses:

 What Problems Do You Foresee Relating To Wearable Tech, 3D Printing And Other New Technologies?